Kiran-Jadhav200/JavaScript/08_events/eventNotes.md

 - How can you check if a specific key was pressed during a keyboard event?
     You can check if a specific key was pressed during a keyboard event by accessing the `keyCode` property of the event object.
 The `keyCode` property contains the code of the key that was pressed.

+- What is event bubbling in JavaScript?
+    Event bubbling, also known as event propagation, is the process by which an event triggered on a specific element will also trigger the same event on its parent elements.
+By default, events bubble up from the target element to its parent elements.
+This means that if you have nested elements, such as a button inside a div, a click event on the button will also trigger a click event on the div.

+- How can you stop an event from propagating further?
+    To stop an event from propagating further, you can call the `stopPropagation()` method on the event object.
+This will prevent the event from triggering on parent elements.